 The most widely applied code to public bodies is the Code of Practice for the Governance of State Bodies which was updated in 2016.
 This course pays particular attention to the key topics in that Code while referring to sectoral examples where differences may apply.

-- The ‘hot topics’ in the Code of Practice for the Governance of State Bodies 2016
+- The principles of good governance (similarities and differences with the private sector, Guidelines and documentation, the ‘hot topics’ in the Code of Practice for the Governance of State Bodies 2016)

 - The role of a Board/ Top Management (Effective processes, Who is responsible for what?, receiving assurance, the Audit Committee Process, External Auditor, Internal Audit)

 - Reporting and Stakeholder Relationships (Relationships between Departments and State Bodies, Deciding the level of detail required, Statement of internal financial controls, Contents of an external assessment)